prakhar0711/Learn-React-Js/02_react-starts-from-here/README.md

 ---- this export is called component but it is not doing any complex activity

 ---- for both project initialisations it is a convention to capitalise the first letter of any file or any function

+---- variables are written before the return keyword and inside the function component and to display it inside the html ,syntax is-suppose a variable is const username="something" then to display it we use {username}